stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

 ## {{ site.data.dungeon.bh.rira_hackclaw }}'s War Band
 * Cleave them down at the same time, they will gain {{ site.data.dungeon.bh.bloodfrenzy }} whenever one of them drops below 15% HP.
 * The bosses gain haste with {{ site.data.dungeon.bh.prey_on_the_weak }} whenever players are below 90% HP.
 If needed, use {{ site.data.talent.ag }}, or even {{ site.data.talent.hst }} and {{ site.data.spell.healing_surge }} to help the healer remove the {{ site.data.dungeon.bh.predatory_instincts }} stacks.
-* Each Gnoll also its own abilities, making this fight hard to learn.

 ### {{ site.data.dungeon.bh.rira_hackclaw }}
   - Never be on the tank, {{ site.data.dungeon.bh.cleave }} cleaves (duh).